 Landlord Direct have on a nationwide basis been reducing landlord's letting costs for over 20 years .
-We bring this same ethos to the holiday lettings market, & can now offer a bespoke service for Norfolk holiday cottage owners.
-We already let properties in Norfolk and know the area well.
+We bring this same ethos to the holiday lettings market, & can now offer a bespoke service for holiday let owners.
 We are very experienced in the short stay and holiday let market.
 Our bookings team are ready to get your holiday cottage fully up to speed, whilst reducing your costs when compared with most competing local or national holiday let agents.

 Your holiday cottage advertised on all of these major websites for just £34 plus vat per completed booking taken !